mrgnhnt96/zenrouter/README.md

 }

-// Base class for all your routes sealed class AppRoute extends RouteTarget with RouteUnique {
+// Base class for all your routes
+// 💡 Use sealed classes for exhaustive pattern matching! sealed class AppRoute extends RouteTarget with RouteUnique {
   @override
   NavigationPath getPath(AppCoordinator coordinator) => coordinator.root;